Exceptional Circumstances: Selective Abortion

 You have the right to receive medical support and have the option of seeking a second opinion.

 ➡️ You may sense that abortion is not right for you, but you feel completely overwhelmed at the prospect of raising multiples, perhaps even with disabilities.
 Financial and practical support is available.
-Consult the table below to find help in your area:
+For more information, go to Support for Twin Moms.

 If this subject concerns you directly, we would like to be there for you.
 Make use of our free resources!
 Allow us to be your neutral sounding board, helping you discover a path that you can feel good about in the long run.